 #6.
 DON’T put your feet up

 Thai etiquette means not putting your feet up on anything not meant for feet (like a coffee table or a chair).
 Feet = dirty.
 Keep them on the floor.
 What if you’re sitting on the floor?
 Tuck them beneath you or beside you, away from those nearby.
 Also be aware that pointing to anything, or pushing things around with your feet is rude.
 This is perhaps the hardest “Don’t” for Westerners because we’re in the habit of using our feet much more than we realise.
 Even if you know not to, it’s still hard to catch yourself.
 If it sounds confusing – the book makes it very clear.

 TIP!
 Try to get in the habit of ‘no feet’ a few weeks before you leave for Thailand (if you have children, they might enjoy policing you).

 In Thailand, don’t touch anyone’s head – not even children.
 It’s the most important part of the body.

 Gesture to something, if necessary, with all four fingers extended and the thumb flat against the palm.
 (Again, this is another difficult one – pointing is second nature to many Westerners).
 Ready to score some bonus points?
 Learn how to wai.

 Well, obviously you’re not a flasher – but this includes not sunbathing topless in Thailand (soooo not ok), or wearing revealing clothing.
 See what to wear in Thailand for a better idea of local dress code, as well as tips for what to wear on the beach.
 Note that breastfeeding falls in this category, and should be done out of public view.

-Our own addition – but for this to be a comprehensive list about perfect Thailand preparation … it needs to include mozzie spray (this one – Incognito – is our mega favourite).
+My own addition – but for this to be a comprehensive list about perfect Thailand preparation … it needs to include mozzie spray (this one – Incognito – is my mega favourite).